jemproject/JEM-Project/README.md

 Translation via:  https://www.transifex.com/projects/p/JEM/

 ## To install
-Download the installation package pkg_jem_v2.3.7.zip You have to remove the previous test version and make a clean install.
+Download the installation package pkg_jem_v2.3.7a.zip You have to remove the previous test version and make a clean install.

 Please report all error back here or via PM to hekla on the https://www.joomlaeventmanager.net/forum

+changelog 2.3.7a
+- time display bug is fixed